marinehisatake/BIOL3211_project/README.md

 # BIOL3211_project
-This contains some scripts I have coded and used for BIOL3211 Student Project 2021.
+This contains the Python and R scripts I have used for BIOL3211 Student Project 2021.

+sym.py, webservice.py, prob.py, stats.py, sequence.py were coded by Associate Professor Mikael Boden at the University of Queensland, and provided during SCIE2100 Introduction to Bioinformatics.